RozWhite/Iris_Flask_Flasgger_Docker/README.md

 docker run -it --name iris_model --rm -p 5000:5000 iris_model

-You can then hit http://localhost:5000/apidocs/ to access iris running within the docker.
+You can then test the API at http://localhost:5000/apidocs/  within the docker